enkidevs/curriculum/python/core/working-with-strings/py-practice-string-manip2.md

   - '[link to a video](https://www.youtube.com/watch?v=pqmhZcPpTys){video}'
 ---

-# Practice python string manipulation
+# Practice using strings in python

 ---
 ## Exercise